Susi Kentikian: 2008–2010

-Kentikian retained her WIBF and WBA belts with a unanimous decision win over Elena Reid from the United States on 20 March 2009.
+Kentikian retained her WBA and WIBF titles with a unanimous decision win over Elena Reid on 20 March 2009.
 Reid, who was well known in Germany after two controversial bouts with Halmich in 2004 and 2005, remained largely passive from the opening bell and Kentikian controlled her through the majority of the fight.
 Reid did not win a single round on the official scorecards.
-On 4 July 2009, Kentikian fought the Interim WBA Super Flyweight Champion Carolina Gutierrez Gaite of Argentina.
+On 4 July 2009, Kentikian fought the WBA Interim super flyweight champion Carolina Gutierrez Gaite.
 Kentikian used her speed and combinations to dominate her opponent through the ten rounds, winning every round on the judges' scores.
-Kentikian ended 2009 by fighting the undefeated Turkish-German Julia Sahin (20–0) on 10 October for the vacant WBO Female Flyweight title.
+Kentikian ended 2009 by fighting the undefeated Julia Sahin (20–0) on 10 October for the vacant WBO female flyweight title.
 Kentikian overwhelmed Sahin with her higher work rate early on.
 Sahin spent most of the fight covering up from Kentikian's many flurries.
-Kentikian won a unanimous decision to become the new WBO Female Flyweight Champion.
+Kentikian won a unanimous decision to add the WBO title to her collection.

-Kentikian, now the WIBF, WBA and WBO Female Flyweight Champion, defended all of her titles against undefeated Women's International Boxing Association titleholder Nadia Raoui on 24 April 2010 in Hamburg.
+Kentikian, now the WBA, WBO, and WIBF champion, defended all of her titles against undefeated Women's International Boxing Association champion Nadia Raoui on 24 April 2010 in Hamburg.
 The bout was very close, as Kentikian was outlanded in most rounds by Raoui.
 After ten rounds, Kentikian held narrow advantages on two of the three judges' scorecards and won via split decision.
 On 17 July, Kentikian defended her championships once again against Arely Muciño.
 In the first few rounds, she used combinations and quick offensive attacks to score against Mucino, before suffering a cut due to an accidental clash of heads.
 Kentikian was unable to continue; the fight was declared a no contest and she retained her titles.